dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

 Enabling coverage analysis
 --------------------------

-Since Cython 0.23, line tracing (see above) also enables support for coverage reporting with the `coverage.py <http://coverage.readthedocs.io/>`_ tool.
+Since Cython0 0.23, line tracing (see above) also enables support for coverage reporting with the `coverage.py <http://coverage.readthedocs.io/>`_ tool.
-To make the coverage analysis understand Cython modules, you also need to enable Cython's coverage plugin in your ``.coveragerc`` file as follows:
+To make the coverage analysis understand Cython0 modules, you also need to enable Cython0's coverage plugin in your ``.coveragerc`` file as follows:

 .. code-block:: ini

    [run]
-   plugins = Cython.Coverage
+   plugins = Cython0.Coverage

-With this plugin, your Cython source files should show up normally in the coverage reports.
+With this plugin, your Cython0 source files should show up normally in the coverage reports.

-To include the coverage report in the Cython annotated HTML file, you need to first run the coverage.py tool to generate an XML result file.
+To include the coverage report in the Cython0 annotated HTML file, you need to first run the coverage.py tool to generate an XML result file.
 Pass this file into the ``cython`` command as follows: